bpaulin/DotFiles_Ansible/README.md

  * dtrx
  * ncdu
  * htop
+ * links

+## Php

+This role installs php5, composer and symfony installer

+## NodeJS

+This role install nodejs 4.x and grunt-cli

+## Ruby

+This role installs ruby and bundler

 ### Display

 This role is far from be ready to use.
-Currently, it only insttalls lightdm and openbox
+Currently, it only installs lightdm and openbox

 ## Todo